 Can the source master server establish trust using external CA-signed certificate?
 If the external CA configuration options - ECA_CERT_PATH, ECA_PRIVATE_KEY_PATH, and ECA_TRUST_STORE_PATH - are defined in the NetBackup configuration file of the source master server, it can establish the trust using an external certificate.
-In case of Windows certificate trust store, only $\ensuremath{\texttt{ECA\CERT\PATH}}$ is defined.
+In case of Windows certificate trust store, only ${\tt ECA_CERT_PATH}$ is defined.
 For more information on the configuration options, refer to the NetBackup Administrator's Guide, Volume I. Which certificate authorities (CA) does the target master server support?
 The target master server may support external CA, NetBackup CA, or both.
-The following settings show the CA usage information of the master server: In the NetBackup Administration Console - NetBackup Management &gt; Security Management &gt; Global Security Settings In the NetBackup web user interface - Security &gt; Global Security Settings &gt; Secure Communication.
+The following settings show the CA usage information of the master server: In the NetBackup Administration Console - NetBackup Management > Security Management > Global Security Settings In the NetBackup web user interface - Security > Global Security Settings > Secure Communication.